In 34 years we have honored more than 535 student athletes representing all football playing High Schools and prep schools in New Hampshire.

 Chapter Director Billy Pappas starred in football at Manchester Central, UNH and in the US Air Force.

-Director Ray Truncellito and his son Jim were both Dartmouth Football stand-outs.
-Chapter Director Dr. George Larkin was captain of the BC Eagles football team.
+Chapter Director Ray Truncellito and his son Jim were both Dartmouth Football stand-outs.

 Fourteen years ago we honored a father and son combination, Nick and Ron Pappas for their contributions to NH football.
 In 2002, brothers Nick and Jim Vailas received the same honor.

 At past dinners, we have honored two NHIAA Football Officials, Charles Hunt and Jeff Francoeur.
-Thre media representatives have also been feted, former Union Leader Sports Editor Joe Barnea and Union Leader photagrapher George Naum and Union Leader High School sportswriter John Habib.
+Media representatives have also been feted, former Union Leader Sports Editor Joe Barnea and Union Leader photographer George Naum, WMUR Sports Anchors Jamie Staton and Jason King, and Union Leader sportswriter John Habib.

 Our NH Chapter has had one life member, the late Jim Hayes.